List of Hong Kong national security cases: Returning Valiant (5 May 2021)

 For the housebreaking case, Lai Chun-hei, who had earlier pleaded guilty to assaulting a police officer, and Chan Ching-hing were both convicted by court on 9 February 2023.
 Yuen Ka-him and Choi Wing-kit, both accused of subversion, pleaded guilty respectively to possession of an apparatus for radiocommunications without licence and of offensive weapons.
 Yuen's charge of housebreaking and Choi's charge of possession of child pornography were kept on file.
-Choi Wing-kit and Chan Yau-tsun were respectively jailed for five years and three months, and five years, for conspiracy to incite subversion, the extra three months for Choi being due to the weapons found at his home.
+Choi Wing-kit and Chan Yau-tsun were respectively sentenced to prison for five years and three months, and five years, for conspiracy to incite subversion, the extra three months for Choi being due to the weapons found at his home.
 Both appealed their sentence in order to obtain a one-third reduction for their guilty pleas.
 The reduction had been denied to them by the judge on the grounds of five years being the minimum term for offences of a "serious nature".
 The two lodged their appeal, which became public in February 2023 after another arrestee, Lui Sai-yu, had done so in his own national security case.

 On 6 May 2023, Ho Yu-wang pleaded guilty to conspiracy to plan terrorist activities under the NSL, while the other five pleaded guilty to the non-NSL alternative charge of conspiracy to cause explosion likely to endanger life or property.
-According to court, Ho, described by the prosecution as "mastermind" along with another man surnamed Cheung who was not arrested, planned to plant a bomb in a court building by 15 July 2022, days after their arrests, and encouraged others to join him.
+According to court, Ho, described by the prosecution as "mastermind" along with another man surnamed Cheung who was not arrested, had planned to plant a bomb in a court building by 15 July 2022, days after their arrests, and encouraged others to join him.
 A former member of Student Politicism surnamed Cheung, who was not arrested, was revealed to be another "mastermind" of the attack for providing financial support.
 On 25 May, Alexander Au was sentenced to 5 years and 8 months in prison, while three others were sent to a training centre.
 On 28 December, Ho was sentenced to 6 years in prison, while Kwok was sentenced to 30 months in prison for conspiracy to cause explosions; convicted on the latter charge, Cheung Ho-yeung received 6 years.